meteor/meteor/content/routing.md

 Notice that we called the template to be rendered `listsShowPage` (rather than `listShow`).
 This indicates that this template is rendered directly by a Flow Router action and forms the 'top' of the rendering hierarchy for this URL.

 The `listShowPage` template will render *without* arguments---it is this template's responsibility to collect information from the current route, and then pass this information down into its child templates.
-Correspondingly the `listShowPage` template is very tied to it's environment (the route it's rendered under), and so it needs to be a smart component (see the article on {% link_to 'ui-ux' 'UI/UX'} for more about smart and pure components).
+Correspondingly the `listShowPage` template is very tied to it's environment (the route it's rendered under), and so it needs to be a smart component (see the article on [UI/UX](ui-ux.html) for more about smart and pure components).

 It makes sense for a "page" smart component like `listShowPage` to: